mattdanielbrown/vertical-rhythm-reset/README.md

 **Tips**

-1. The font-size and line-height values can have a significant impact on the generated CSS output.
-To keep the CSS output as lightweight as possible, maintain a consistent line-height across breakpoints that produces whole number when multiplied by the font-size.
+1. Font-size and line-height values can have a significant impact on the generated CSS output.
+To keep the CSS output as lightweight as possible, maintain a consistent line-height across breakpoints and use font-size values that equal whole numbers when multiplied by the line-height.
 This will allow the `rem`-based values generated for the root breakpoint to work across all breakpoints which removes the need to generate recalculated values for every media query.
-2. For a stronger breakpoint change indicator, consider specifying unique `grid-color` for each breakpoint.
+2. Use the `vr-grid()` [mixin](#vr-grid) to visualize the vertical rhythm grid settings.
+For a stronger breakpoint change indicator, consider specifying unique `grid-color` for each breakpoint.
-3. Use the `vr-grid()` [mixin](#vr-grid) to visualize the vertical rhythm grid settings.

 **SCSS**